sikopet/blog/posts/perl2python.md

 	>>> [ s for s in strings if s.isupper() ]
 	['BC', 'EF']

-Generator expression (this time we go from Python to Perl ...)
+Generator expression (this time we go from Python to Perl...)

 	>>> g = ( n ** 2 for n in range(5) )
 	>>> next(g)